wicketstuff/core/jdk-1.6-parent/serializer-kryo2/README.md

 ### Maven Setup

-There is a Version for Wicket 6 starting with 6.2.1.
+There is a Version for Wicket 6 starting with 6.2.1,but API changed since 6.9.x.

 	<dependency>
 		<groupId>org.wicketstuff</groupId>
 		<artifactId>wicketstuff-serializer-kryo2</artifactId>
-		<version>6.2.1</version>
+		<version>6.9.1</version>
 	</dependency>

 ### Type and Tree Serialization Reports